LeeKaiXuan/PSS_CookBook/docs/Collections/Arrays.md

 ---

 ## Index operator `[]` {#index}
-Used to access a specific *element* of an array by given *index*, which must be a positive integer.
+Used to access a specific *element* of an array by given *index*, which must be a non-negative integer.
 === "Template"
     ```sv linenums="1"
     array<int, 3> intArray = {1, 2, 3};